jeremy-rifkin/cpptrace/README.md

 that that generate stack traces when thrown.
 These exceptions generate relatively lightweight raw traces and resolve symbols and line numbers lazily if and when requested.

+These are provided both as a useful utility and as a reference implementation for traced exceptions.

 The basic interface is:
 ```cpp
 namespace cpptrace {